 One of the ironies of Herefordshire is that although it is a food producing county, it is among 25% of the most deprived areas in England for geographical access to services, including shops.
 Average household income in the county is below the West Midlands average and 19% of households are officially defined as living in poverty.
 Establishing a Food Poverty Alliance to monitor the scale of the problem and develop a local Food Poverty Action Plan are necessary steps to alleviating the issue.

-Brightspace has funded a feasibility study to ascertain the scale of the problem locally, and convene a prospective Food Poverty Alliance within the county.
-We are now waiting to hear about our bids for national funding streams which will support the Alliance's activities.
+Brightspace funded a feasibility study to ascertain the scale of the problem locally, and convene a prospective Food Poverty Alliance within the county.

 We don't currently have a suitable dataset to monitor food poverty, as it is not measured nationally.
-Once funding is secured we will look to measure the levels of food insecurity in the county, as well as develop and support projects which directly tackle the problem.
+The medium term aim is to be able to measure the levels of food insecurity in the county.

-Brightspace will act as the Accountable Body and manage the project on behalf of the Alliance.
+Brightspace acted as the Accountable Body and managed the project on behalf of the Alliance.